 - The coverage.
 Check what the CDW covers.
 In most cases, the CDW covers everything except the undercarriage, water damage, tires, gravel damage or sand and ash damage.
 But this can vary between car rental agencies.

-- The self risk amount.
-Even though an insurance claims to cover everything, it doesn't mean that you won't be held liable for some amount of money.
+- The self-risk amount.
+Even though insurance claims to cover everything, it doesn't mean that you won't be held liable for some amount of money.
 Most insurances have a self-risk amount, which is the maximum amount you would be held liable for.
 Get well acquainted with the details of your insurance and avoid any nasty surprises when you arrive.

 - Is there a hold of funds required?
 Some car rentals require a hold of funds on your credit card for them to trust you with their vehicle.
 This hold is usually the same as the self-risk amount on the insurances you chose, so make sure you travel with a credit card that has a high limit.
 This amount can vary from 500 EUR all the way up to 4,000 EUR.